Recoskie/JDasm/docs/Basics.md

 <br />

-There is also Unicode text, also called UTF16 text.
-Which is rarely used.
+There is also Unicode text, also called UTF16 text, which is rarely used.
 It reads a word instead of a byte.
-This way there are 2^16-1=65535 combinations to represent characters.
+This way, there are 2^16-1=65535 combinations to represent characters.

 <br />

-Also UTF16 can also end with UTF16-LE, or UTF16-BE which is little, or big endian byte order.
+Also, UTF16 can end with UTF16-LE, or UTF16-BE, which is little, or big-endian byte order.

 <br />